ankitagrahari/trStocks/README.md

 # trStocks
 Small Project to Handle Stocks Prices and return last 30 days Candles

-This question was part of the Hiring Program:
-# TR Coding Challenge

 Your task is to build a system that enables users to view price histories.
 It will receive updates from a partner service, transform these updates and provide the aggregated data through an endpoint.